Smartsheet Board of Directors

 Geof Barker, Chair

-Geoffrey Barker is an entrepreneur and investor who, in addition to his role as a director of Smartsheet, currently serves on the boards of ZipWhip, SpecialX, Light & Motion, Vimly Inc. and Tell Friends, Inc. Previously, he was the COO and co-founder of RPX Corporation, a leading provider of patent risk management solutions.
-In addition to RPX (Nasdaq: RPXC), he co-founded both The Cobalt Group and Vigilos Inc. Mr. Barker also serves on the board of The Eden Reforestation Projects, the world’s largest and most efficient reforestation NGO.
+Geoffrey Barker is an entrepreneur and investor who, in addition to his role as a director of Smartsheet, currently serves on the boards of Laird Superfood, Inc. (NYSE: LSF), ZipWhip, Vimly, Inc., SpecialX, and Light & Motion, Inc. Previously, he was the COO and co-founder of RPX Corporation, a leading provider of patent risk management solutions.
+In addition to RPX, he co-founded The Cobalt Group and Vigilos Inc. Mr. Barker also serves on the board of The Eden Reforestation Projects, the world’s largest and most efficient reforestation NGO.

-He began his career in the financial services industry as a trader and investment banker at Kidder Peabody, Piper Jaffray and Salomon Brothers.
-In 2015 he served as an executive fellow at the Yale School of Management.
-He holds a BA in Economics from Tufts University and an MBA from Columbia University.
+He began his career in the financial services industry as a trader and investment banker at Kidder Peabody, Piper Jaffray and Salomon Brothers inc. He holds a BA in Economics from Tufts University and an MBA from Columbia University.